-- To make electric propulsion (EP) devices more efficient and of better performance
+- Make electric propulsion (EP) devices more efficient and of better performance